 This Modern Minimalist Standing Lamp shown here has essential features in a modern style that is perfect for a cottage, country, or coastal bedroom.
 If that’s not your look, you can find many other styles of bedside tables at Minimal Decors.

 It’s the Little Things: Warm Up the Floor

-Give your bare feet a treat on those cold winter mornings with a thick, faux fur area rug.
+Give your bare feet a treat on those cold winter mornings with thick wool floor rugs.
 It’s an easy way to pamper yourself while adding a hefty dose of interesting texture to your room decor.

 When choosing an area rug for a small bedroom, look for a rug large enough to fit your entire bed plus nightstands, with at least a foot of the rug extending out in each direction.